Motorola edge (2024) vs TCL 50 XL 5G

 Frequently Asked Questions

-Motorola edge (2024) excels if you value premium ip68 water and dust resistance rating (rare in mid-range).
-TCL 50 XL 5G is better if you prioritize huge 6.78-inch fhd+ 120hz display is rare for this price.
-Pick based on your budget and daily use.
+Motorola edge (2024) is the better choice if you prioritize premium ip68 water and dust resistance rating (rare in mid-range).
+TCL 50 XL 5G wins if you value huge 6.78-inch fhd+ 120hz display is rare for this price.
+Both are rated highly (4.5★ vs 4.1★), so consider your specific needs and budget.

 Affiliate disclosure